lucasfcosta/blog/_posts/2016-12-17-Regular-Expressions-in-JavaScript--Part-One.md

 // Now we'll add `g` after our regular expression in order for it to match every occurrence const newPhrase = phrase.replace(/sad/g, 'happy');

-console.log(newPhrase); // Maria was happy, but her mom was not sad too.
+console.log(newPhrase); // Maria was happy, but her mom was not happy too.
 ```

 The "`g`" flag is not the only one we've got in JavaScript, so here goes the list of every available flag: